sowmya-yalamarthi/HandyHandouts/proposal.md

    ### Acceptance criteria checklist:
    - To view books that are available for different courses, user must select the course.

-## User Story:
-- As an admin,I must be able to manage appointments which may be accepted or rejected based on the books availbility.
-   ### Acceptance criteria checklist:
-   - In order to accept or reject Appointments, students must fill a form about book that they want to.

 ## Functional Requirements:
 - Only authentic user must have the access to the system.